 Conditions when calf scours are likely to occur

-Exposure to the pathogens that cause calf scours is a normal part of 'growing-up' for calves, and most farms will have a have a few calves that have sticky white or yellow diarrhoea around their tail.
+Exposure to the pathogens that cause calf scours is a normal part of 'growing up' for calves and most farms will have a few calves that have sticky white or yellow diarrhoea around their tails.